The best homepages ever designed are the result of lots of thought, research, and great planning.

 One of the most important factors for all your copy on your home page is to be clear.
 This isn’t the time to be clever, especially when you’re creating copy for your headlines and value proposition statements.
 Clarity is what you want to aim for, and your site visitors will thank you for it.

-Incorporate the phrases and terms your visitors and customers use when talking about the solutions you provide in to your copy.
-You should have a good idea about the questions they ask and language they use to describe their challenges from when you created your personas so use keywords and phrases that they use.
+Incorporate the phrases and terms your visitors and customers use when talking about the solutions you provide into your copy.
+You should have a good idea about the questions they ask and the language they use to describe their challenges from when you created your personas so use keywords and phrases that they use.

 You don’t want your new home page to be full of jargon and industry-speak, so avoid that kind of copy in favor of clear concise language that everyone can understand.